iclcv/icl/doc/icl-manual/howtos/camera-calibration.rst

 This allows grid parameters to be specified, such as the grid-dimension, the size of markers and the gap between them.
-The results is an SVG image that can then be converted into pdf or printed directly using standard external tools such as inkscape.
+The results is an SVG image that can then be converted into pdf or printed directly using standard external tools such as Inkscape.
 The calibration tool itself can be run using::

   icl-lens-undistortion-calibration -i dc800 0 -g 30x21

 The user-interface differs a little bit from the OpenCV-based calibration tool, but in general, it works very similar.
 Basically one should make the grid visible in the camera and then go to the *optimize* tab on the right.
 Here, one can click *capture frame* for each to-be-captured input frame and then *optimize* for the actual optimization.
 Please note that in particular, the OpenCL-based calibration mode is significantly faster -- albeit calibration still takes some seconds.
 Here are two screenshots of the tool:

 .. image:: images/icl-calib-screenshot-1.png
       :alt: shadow